All Episodes

 They'll likely go judge shopping for that.

-But after the Ninth Circuit, I don't see how the Supreme Court stays out of a fight about you know presidential power and a national emergency and drugs, and you know, the code is clear.
+But after the Ninth Circuit, I don't see how the Supreme Court stays out of a fight about presidential power and a national emergency and drugs.

-U.S., you know, 284 is what it is.
+U.S. 284 is what it is.

-All right, Hannity tonight, nine Eastern on the Fox News Channel.
+All right, Hannity tonight, Nine Eastern on the Fox News channel.

-President unhappy with this so-called compromise deal on the border, but he says, Well, I'll be able to add to it on my own.
+President unhappy with this so-called compromise deal on the border, but he says, well, I'll be able to add to it on my own.

-To me, a clear indication that he will go the emergency route uh and take the money up front, down payment.
+To me, a clear indication that he will go the emergency route and take the money upfront, down payment, the battle over whether he can or cannot use the $900 million, but that's neither here nor there.

-Um, and we'll have full coverage of all that.
+And we'll have full coverage of all that.

-We now see criminal referrals that will be coming as it relates to FISA abuse and other issues.
+We also have breaking news on the deep state that looks finally, we now see criminal referrals that will be coming as it relates to FISA abuse and other issues.

 Devin Nunes, Alan Dershowitz, Andy McCarthy, John Solomon, Greg Jarrett tonight.